 - Sprinkle with sugar

-- Turn them around and proceed with the feeling!
+- Turn them around and proceed with the filling

-You can replace the apple compote by apricot jam!
+You can replace the apple compote with apricot jam!

 You can use regular sable dough if you cannot find puff pastry.
 Here is a good recipe Shortbread Crust.
 If you do, make sure to roll it our real thin.